How to Estimate Future CapEx Expenses on a Rental Property

 The Problem with Estimating CapEx

-This chart tends to assume that everything was brand new when the property was purchased, but as any landlord knows, things don’t break down evenly.
+This chart assumes that everything was brand new when the property was purchased—but as any landlord knows, things don't break down evenly.
+Your plumbing may only have a few years left.
+Or perhaps the paint is peeling, and the appliances are already 30 years old.

-I would recommend that you sit down with an Excel spreadsheet and determine what CapEx in your area would look like.
+I would recommend that you sit down with an Excel spreadsheet and determine what CapEx in your area looks like.
 Over time you’ll come up with a general ballpark number that you can use for “most deals” in your area.
-For example, when I’m using the BiggerPockets Rental Property Calculator, I typically assume about $200 per month for CapEx for single-family homes and about 8% of the gross rent for multifamily properties.
+For example, when I’m using the BiggerPockets Rental Property Calculator, I typically assume about $200 per month for CapEx for single-family homes and about eight percent of the gross rent for multifamily properties.

 How CapEx Can Make a $40,000 House a Bad Deal

-I have one final note about CapEx: Notice that the chart we presented wouldn’t change much if the home were a $400,000 property or a $40,000 property.
-Sure, you might need to replace more windows or a bigger roof, but this differential is not as large as the cost difference between a $40,000 property and a $400,000 property.
-(In other words, just because a house worth $400,000 is ten times more expensive than one that is $40,000, that doesn’t mean a roof, windows, paint, or anything else will also be ten times more expensive.)
+Notice that the chart we presented wouldn’t change much for a $400,000 property versus a $40,000 property.
+Sure, you might need to replace more windows or a bigger roof, but that won’t hugely affect your calculations.
+In other words, just because with a $400,000 purchase price is 10 times more expensive than one that is $40,000 doesn’t mean its roof, windows, or paint will also be ten times more expensive.

-What this means is that CapEx is a much greater percentage of the income when dealing with lower-priced properties.
-On a home that rents for $2,000 per month, the CapEx of $200 per month is 10% of the income, but on a home that rents for $600 per month, the CapEx of $200 per month will be a whopping 30% of the rent.
+CapEx is a much greater percentage of the income when dealing with lower-priced properties.
+On a home that rents for $2,000 per month, the CapEx of $200 per month is 10 percent of the income.
+On a home that rents for $600 per month, that $200-per-month CapEx makes up a whopping 30 percent of the rent.

 Do you take CapEx into account for every single property you purchase?
 Have capital expenses ever burned you?